sfigg/commercialization-public/docset/customize/mdm/remotewipe-csp.md

 The information that was backed up will be restored and applied to the device when it resumes.
 The return status code shows whether the device accepted the Exec command.

+<a href="" id="doWipeProtected"></a>**doWipeProtected**
+Added in Windows 10, version 1703.
+Exec on this node performs a remote wipe on the device and fully clean the internal drive.
+In some device configurations, this command may leave the device unable to boot.
+The return status code indicates whether the device accepted the Exec command.

+The doWipeProtected is functionally similar to doWipe.
+But unlike doWipe, which can be easily circumvented by simply power cycling the device, doWipeProtected will keep trying to reset the device until it’s done.

+Supported operation is Exec.

 ## The Remote Wipe Process